-A 2014 fibromyalgia study caught her attention: “High-dose thiamine improves the symptoms of fibromyalgia.”
-It was a tiny study conducted by a group of researchers in Italy.
+A 2014 BJM fibromyalgia study caught her attention: “High-dose thiamine improves the symptoms of fibromyalgia.”
+It was a tiny study conducted by a group of Italian researchers.
 In fact, the study was so small – only three patients – that she normally wouldn’t have given it any thought.
 But the dramatic improvement in fatigue and pain levels experienced by all three participants got her interest.

 Here are the results for each patient following 20 days of high-dose thiamine therapy:

 - Patient 1: 71.3% reduction in fatigue; 80% reduction in pain.

 - Patient 2: 37% reduction in fatigue; 50% reduction in pain.

 - Patient 3: 60.7% reduction in fatigue; 60% reduction in pain.

 The study summary stated, “…after the therapy with high doses (600-1500 mg.) of thiamine, there was an appreciable improvement of the symptoms in all the fibromyalgia patients.”